Hylke1982/jersey2-spring-test-example/README.md

     curl -i http://localhost:8080/resources/someaction

-You should a response like this
+You should expect a response like this

      HTTP/1.1 204 No Content
      Server: Jetty(8.1.14.v20131031)